aptonic/dropzone4-actions/README.md

 ## Debug Console

 The debug console makes it quick and easy to view the output and environment of your action.
-To open the debug console, click on the Settings gear in the top right of the Dropzone grid and click 'Debug Console' - you can also open it by first clicking the Dropzone menu item so Dropzone gets keyboard focus and then press Cmd+Shift+D
+To open the debug console, click on the Settings gear in the top right of the Dropzone grid and click 'Debug Console' - you can also open it by first clicking the Dropzone menu item so Dropzone gets keyboard focus and then pressing Cmd+Shift+D

 ![Open Debug Console](https://raw.githubusercontent.com/aptonic/dropzone3-actions/master/docs/open-debug-console.png)